mohammadrony/kubernetes/configuration/monitoring/opentel-grafana/README.md

-# Monitoring with Opentelemetry and Grafana
+# Monitoring with Opentelemetry and Grafana (Tracing)

 ## Opentelemetry